natsurainko/Vertix/README.md

 + [x] Basic font rendering based on FreeType

 ### In Progress
-+ 🔄 Refactoring Vertex2D.InstanceTransform2D to use orthogonal projection matirx
 + 🔄 Loading bones data from 3D model files using Assimp
-+ 🔄 Using texture sampler in 3D basic shader

 ## Quick Start
 Create your game application class by inheriting from `Vertix.Host.GameApplication` and create a window class that inherits from the graphics platform's base window class.
 For example, when using OpenGL, inherit from `GLGameWindow`.